 How the Hell Did I Not Know That?: Humorist Lucie Frost shares daily Instagram reels with learnings of the day—words, music, whatever–with plenty of laughs and all the curse words.

-Hyperbole and a Half by Allie Brosh: Just read it.
-Trust me.
+Hyperbole and a Half by Allie Brosh: SO GOOD.

 Every time I think you can’t possibly be any better than you already are, you exceed my expectations.
 Thank you for this story and for your awesomeness (and for caring so much about children. and dead animals)